Former Google Scientist Warns of Dangers of Artificial Intelligence - ExBulletin

 The Pope encouraged these leaders to make the intrinsic dignity of all men and all women an important criterion in evaluating emerging technologies.

-At The Catholic News Agency, our team is committed to reporting the truth with courage, integrity and fidelity to our faith.
-News about the Church and the world through the teachings of the Catholic Church. will deliver.
-If you subscribe to CNA Updates, you will receive daily emails with links to the news you need and in some cases to breaking news.

-As part of this free service, you may receive occasional offers on EWTN News and EWTN.
-We do not rent or sell your information.
-Also, you can unsubscribe at any time.

-Pope Francis said he would welcome regulation of artificial intelligence to contribute to a better world.
-He emphasized his concern that digital technology is increasing inequality in the world and reducing humans to what we can know technically.
+Pope Francis welcomed regulation of artificial intelligence and said it could contribute to a better world.
+He expressed concern that digital technology is increasing inequality in the world and reducing humans to what we can know technically. emphasized.

 We cannot allow algorithms to limit or modulate respect for human dignity, to eliminate compassion, mercy, forgiveness and, above all, the hope that people can change.

-At the Pontifical Academy for Life’s 2020 Annual General Meeting, Academy members joined IBM and Microsoft presidents in signing a document calling for the ethical and responsible use of artificial intelligence technology.
+At the 2020 Pontifical Academy for Life General Assembly, Academy members, along with the presidents of IBM and Microsoft, signed a document calling for the ethical and responsible use of artificial intelligence technology.
 This document focuses on the ethics of algorithms and the ethical use of artificial intelligence, following the principles of transparency, inclusiveness, responsibility, fairness, trustworthiness, security, and privacy.

-Kevin J. Jones is a Senior Staff Writer for The Catholic News Agency.
-He was the recipient of the 2014 Catholic Relief Service’s Egan Journalism Fellowship.

 |